JuffmannLab/iScatCRB/README.md

-# Code for Cramer-Rao analysis of Interferometric Imaging Techniques
+# MATLAB code for Cramer-Rao analysis of Interferometric Imaging Techniques

 ## Please cite the following paper when using this code: